digitalpardoe/isyncit/README.markdown

 Objective-C skills have improved.

-In the last year & especially since I began to use an iPhone (which syncs through iTunes) my drive to develop iSyncIt has wained somewhat so I thought it was about time I gave something back to community from which I have learned so much thus bringing me to the release of the source code of iSyncIt.
+In the last year & especially since I began to use an iPhone (which syncs through iTunes) my drive to develop iSyncIt has waned somewhat so I thought it was about time I gave something back to community from which I have learned so much thus bringing me to the release of the source code of iSyncIt.